-What is Opinion from Community Itself?
+What is Opinion from Community?

 What is the opinion from the community itself on free SCCM Scripts, extension tools, and add-ons?
-I ran a poll to understand in one of the largest SCCM Facebook Community group.
+I ran a poll to understand one of the largest SCCM Facebook Community groups.
 All the SCCM community tools are helpful.
 Every day new SCCM Scripts, extensions, and Addons are getting, and this is incredible.

 I don’t want to rank any of the tools as number one here.
-I know all free SCCM Scripts, extensions, and Add-ons are tremendous and that why SCCM admins are in love with all of them.
+I know all free SCCM Scripts, extensions, and Add-ons are tremendous, and that is why SCCM admins are in love with all of them.
 All the credit goes to owners of those tools, loads of efforts went into these tools.

 Download Free SCCM Community Tools from Console?

-Do you think about an option where SCCM community can host their tools in a common platform like SCCM admin console?
+Do you think about an option where the SCCM community can host their tools in a common platform like the SCCM admin console?
 SCCM preview version already has a workspace called community.
 What are the features coming to that place?
 Stay tuned.

-Microsoft is aware of the strength of the SCCM community, and they build a portion in SCCM admin console to host all these free community tools.
-This workspace of SCCM console is called COMMUNITY.
+Microsoft is aware of the strength of the SCCM community, and they build a portion in the SCCM admin console to host all these free community tools.
+This workspace of the SCCM console is called COMMUNITY.
 This workspace is available only in SCCM preview versions.
 I hope this will be one of the limelight features of upcoming SCCM releases?

 Where in SCCM console ?
 Naviagte to \Community\Documentation